Be Patient. Order in process.

 This window grille pattern is similar to the colonial style in that it features a symmetrical grid pattern of squares or rectangles.
 However, unlike the colonial grid, which is on both sashes of a double hung window, the craftsman grid is only on the top sash.
 This leaves the bottom sash clear for an unobstructed view of the outdoors.

 Because of how simple and clean the craftsman window grids are, they blend seamlessly with a variety of interior design styles and architectural designs.
-For example, they would fit well with contemporary homes or minimalist designs or styles, including country farmhouse, midcentury, and transitional.
+For example, they would fit well with contemporary homes or minimalist designs or styles with craftsman doors, including country farmhouse, midcentury, and transitional.

 3. Diamond